 - Proposals will be assessed on their merit, and particularly on their inventive and imaginative use of pedagogies to promote student engagement, creativity, and curiosity.

-- Proposals from faculty who have not recently received FD grants will be considered more favorably than faculty who have recently been granted FD money.
+- Proposals from faculty who have not recently received faculty development grants will be considered more favorably than faculty who have recently been granted faculty development money.

 - Applications from faculty who have, in the past, used grant money effectively for the pursuit of pedagogical work will be considered in a more favorable light than applications from those who have received grants but who have not yet productively employed them.

 - Applications from faculty who have not filed completed reports and expense forms on the use of previous grants awarded by the FDC will not be considered.

 - Applications from faculty who will not be under employment contract to Skidmore during the whole of the grant period will not be considered.